So you’re getting ready to sell your house. Just thinking about it can be an overwhelming experience.

 - Make sure garbage cans, tools, and outside clutter are completely out of sight.

-You want the inside of your home to appear as large as possible.
-That means all of the clutter from all of the rooms has to go.
+Because you want the inside of your home to appear as large as possible, all of the clutter from all of the rooms has to go.
 And don’t stuff it into the closets and cupboards.
 They need to be clutter-free and neatly organized.
-Motivated buyers look behind every door.
+You must assume that motivated buyers will look behind every door.

 - Remove most or all of the items from your kitchen and bathroom counters.
 You want storage areas to look spacious so take items out of the closets and clear shelves of knickknacks.